Thegg53/dotfiles/macOs-setup.md

 ____
 Keybindings:
-Set the Spaces 1-10 for the Option + number 1-9,0
+- Set the Spaces 1-10 for the Option + number 1-9,0
+- In Settings/Keyboard, turn on `Keyboard Navigation` to be able to use tab to connect Bluetooth trackpad

 Settings:
-disable tap to click
+Trackpad -> disable tap to click